Harsh-P30/Learn-react/README.md

 Mode
 → Either development (with source maps, no minification) or production (minified, optimized).

-📦 Typical React + Webpack setup
+📦 Typical React + Webpack setup:-
-entry: ./src/index.js
+- entry: ./src/index.js
-output: ./dist/bundle.js
+- output: ./dist/bundle.js
-loaders: babel-loader (JSX + ES6 → JS), css-loader + style-loader (CSS import support)
+- loaders: babel-loader (JSX + ES6 → JS), css-loader + style-loader (CSS import support)
-plugins: HtmlWebpackPlugin (injects your bundle into HTML)
+- plugins: HtmlWebpackPlugin (injects your bundle into HTML)

 ## 💥 What is Parcel?

 Parcel is a zero-config bundler — it bundles your JavaScript, JSX, CSS, images, fonts, and more, with almost no manual configuration.

-✅ Zero config → no need for webpack.config.js .
+- Zero config → no need for webpack.config.js .
-✅ Built-in Babel, TypeScript, PostCSS support .
+- Built-in Babel, TypeScript, PostCSS support .
-✅ Hot Module Replacement (HMR) → updates the browser without full reload .
+- Hot Module Replacement (HMR) → updates the browser without full reload .
-✅ Automatic code splitting & optimization .
+- Automatic code splitting & optimization .
-✅ Fast dev server + optimized production build .
+- Fast dev server + optimized production build .

 **🔥 Why do React devs like Parcel?**
 - It just works — you can start coding immediately.